-Graduate Council
+ASU Graduate Council

-The Graduate Council establishes general policies for graduate programs and serves as an advisory board to the dean.
-As part of its duties, the council reviews proposals for new degree programs and concentrations, regularly conducts reviews of established academic programs, and sets policies and general standards for graduate admissions.
-Sixteen faculty members and one student serve on the council, representing a wide variety of degree programs, with at least one member representing each college in the university.
+The Graduate Council establishes general policies and standards for graduate programs and serves as an advisory board to the Graduate College dean.
+As part of its duties, the council reviews and makes recommendations regarding graduate academic program proposals.
+Sixteen faculty members and one student serve on the council, representing a wide variety of degree programs at ASU Main and ASU East.
 An Academic Senate representative is also elected to serve.
 Council members are appointed by the president of the university.
-See the "Graduate Council 2000-2001" table, on this page.
+For a listing of Graduate Council members, access the Web site at www.asu.edu/graduate/gradcouncil.